vigiloauth/vigilo/docs/user_guide/identity/oauth_flows/dynamic_client_registration.md

   - Use Case: For administrative applications or services that require complete control over client registrations.

 #### 5.3 Supported Response Types
 Response types define the type of response a client expects from the authorization server during the OAuth 2.0 authorization process.
 They determine whether the client receives an authorization code, an access token, or an ID token.
-If no response types are provided during client registration, VigiloAuth server defaults to the most common and secure response type (`code`).

 VigiloAuth currently supports the following response types:
 - `code`